appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/widget-errors.md

 This section would help you troubleshoot common widget errors on the Appsmith platform.

 ## Execution errors
-You may see below errors when executing an [API](../../core-concepts/connecting-to-data-sources/authentication/)/[Query](../../core-concepts/data-access-and-binding/querying-a-database/)/[JS object](../../core-concepts/writing-code/javascript-editor-beta/) using a widget property.
+You may see below errors when executing an [API](../../core-concepts/connecting-to-data-sources/authentication/)/[Query](../../core-concepts/data-access-and-binding/querying-a-database/)/[JS object](../../core-concepts/writing-code/javascript-editor-beta/).

 ### Sync fields errors

-You may see this error when binding an API/Query/JS Object execution to a widget property that expects data, and can't be used to trigger an action.
+You may see this error when executing an API/Query/JS Object from a widget property that expects data, and can't be used to trigger an action.

 #### Error message
 You would see one of the below error messages based on API/Query or a JS Object function execution.